danhnam11/3sSLFMFoam-6/README.md

 # 3sSLFMFoam-6

 ## General Information
 A package for simulations of turbulent nonpremixed flames using three-feed stream steady laminar flamelet model (3s-SLFM) in OpenFOAM 6.0.
-It is also applicable for traditional two-feed stream configurations using steady laminar flamelet model (SLFM) in which main part of the code for SLFM is developed based on the _flameletFoam_ code (in OF.2.3.x)[1] by M$\"{u}$ller et al. [2].
+It is also applicable for traditional two-feed stream configurations using steady laminar flamelet model (SLFM) in which main part of the code for SLFM is developed based on the _flameletFoam_ code (in OF.2.3.x)[1] by Muller et al. [2].

 ## Flamelet models can be used with this package
 - Steady laminar flamelet model (SLFM) [2, 3].